 How you can avoid piles during pregnancy

-- Make sure to include a lot of fibre in your diet, food that consists of cereal, brown rice, and especially fruits and vegetables.
+- Make sure to include a lot of fiber in your diet, food that consists of cereal, brown rice, and especially fruits and vegetables.

 - To avoid getting dehydrated, make sure you drink plenty of water.